stefanscheidt/kotlin-dsl/docs/Kotlin-DSLs.md

 # Lambda Expressions with Receivers

-Now let's assume we have a class
+Now let's assume we have a class `HTML`

 ```kotlin
 class HTML {